-Overview of Activities for Fiscal 2023
+Overview of Activities for Fiscal 2024

-For fiscal 2023, the Company reported revenue of \$57.8 million, Gross Margin before amortization of \$14.4 million or 25% of revenue, Adjusted EBITDA loss of \$10.0 million and a net loss and comprehensive loss of \$29.4 million.
-Revenue was in line with the stage of completion on announced and active projects and represents a 19% decrease over revenue of \$71.2 million in fiscal 2022.
+For fiscal 2024, the Company reported results from continuing operations including revenue of \$51.8 million, Gross Margin before amortization of \$16.3 million or 32% of revenue, Adjusted EBITDA loss of \$1.7 million or 3% of revenue and a net loss and comprehensive loss of \$1.3 million.
+Revenue was in line with the stage of completion on announced and active projects and represents a 5% decrease over revenue of \$54.6 million in fiscal 2023.

-System Sales Contracts and Sales Order Backlog
+System Supply Contracts and Sales Order Backlog